-Are Mineral Baths Healthy?
+Should You Be Taking Mineral Baths?
 3 Reasons To Give Them A Try

-Mineral baths are pleasant and relaxing, and because they help address stress, are health-enhancing as well.
+Mineral baths are pleasant and relaxing, and because they promote relaxation and help alleviate stress, are health-enhancing as well.
 A centuries-old tradition in Europe and Japan, hot springs therapy is a widely accepted and popular treatment for musculoskeletal problems, as well as for high blood pressure, eczema and a variety of other complaints.
 The various minerals dissolved in natural hot springs have been credited with specific (although unproven) health benefits.

 - Sulfur may relieve nasal congestion